mberasategi/MSGW/_docs/intro/slides/intro.md

 1. What's the main idea on the text?
 2. Choose the 2-5 most important ideas to further develop the main idea.
 Define them briefly and explain how they relate to the main idea.
 3. Do you consider yourself a digital native?
 Why (apart from your age)?
-4. Do you agree with the limitations the author poses for digital natives?
+4. Do you agree with the authors main point?
 Why/why not?